secarrel/rupera-vineyard/README.md

 - #### Look Down the Rows Section'
     - Has a hero image showing a view down the rows
-    - a heading is positioned on top of the image encouraging visitor to 'look down the rows'.
+    - A heading is positioned on top of the image encouraging visitor to 'look down the rows'.

     ![A look down the rows section](documentation/read_me_images/a_look_down_the_rows_section.png)
 ---